-Our current revenues depend upon continued sales of our principal products, and, unless we develop or acquire rights to new products and technologies, we will be substantially dependent on sales from our principal products for many years.
-Further, following the completion of the spin-off of our hemophilia business, our revenues are further reliant and concentrated on sales of our MS products in an increasingly competitive market, and revenues from sales of our product for SMA.
-Any of the following negative developments relating to any of our principal products may adversely affect our revenues and results of operations or could cause a decline in our stock price:
+Our current revenues depend upon continued sales of our principal products as well as the financial rights we have in our anti-CD20 therapeutic programs, and, unless we develop or acquire rights to new products and technologies, we will be substantially dependent on sales from our principal products and our financial rights in our anti-CD20 therapeutic programs for many years.
+Further, following the completion of the spin-off of our hemophilia business, our revenues are further reliant and concentrated on sales of our MS products in an increasingly competitive market, revenues from sales of our product for SMA and our financial rights in our anti-CD20 therapeutic programs.
+Any of the following negative developments relating to any of our principal products or any of the anti-CD20 therapeutic programs may adversely affect our revenues and results of operations or could cause a decline in our stock price:

-- safety or efficacy issues; - the introduction or greater acceptance of competing products, including lower-priced competing products; - limitations and additional pressures on product pricing or price increases, including those resulting from governmental or regulatory requirements, increased competition, or changes in, or implementation of, reimbursement policies and practices of payors and other third parties; or - · adverse legal, administrative, regulatory or legislative developments.
+- safety or efficacy issues; - · the introduction or greater acceptance of competing products, including lower-priced competing products; - limitations and additional pressures on product pricing or price increases, including those resulting from governmental or regulatory requirements, increased competition or changes in, or implementation of, reimbursement policies and practices of payors and other third parties; or - adverse legal, administrative, regulatory or legislative developments.

-SPINRAZA has been approved by, among others, the FDA, the EC and the Japanese Ministry of Health, Labor and Welfare, and is in the early stages of commercial launch in these and other markets.
+SPINRAZA has been approved by, among others, the FDA, the European Commission and the Japanese Ministry of Health, Labor and Welfare, and is in the early stages of commercial launch in these and other markets.
 In addition to risks associated with new product launches and the other factors described in these "Risk Factors", our ability to successfully commercialize SPINRAZA may be adversely affected due to:

-- our limited marketing experience within the SMA market, which may impact our ability to develop relationships with the associated medical and scientific community; - the lack of readiness of healthcare providers to treat patients with SMA; - · the effectiveness of our commercial strategy for marketing SPINRAZA; and - our ability to maintain a positive reputation among patients, healthcare providers and others in the SMA community, which may be impacted by pricing and reimbursement decisions relating to SPINRAZA.
+- our limited marketing experience within the SMA market, which may impact our ability to develop relationships with the associated medical and scientific community; - the lack of readiness of healthcare providers to treat patients with SMA; - the effectiveness of our commercial strategy for marketing SPINRAZA; and - our ability to maintain a positive reputation among patients, healthcare providers and others in the SMA community, which may be impacted by pricing and reimbursement decisions relating to SPINRAZA.